BrianMillerS/ebike_usage_regression/README.md

 <img src="readme_photos/numerical_distributions.png" style>
 <br>

-Creating a quick Pearson's Correlation heatmat we can see that:
+Creating a quick Pearson's Correlation heatmat we can see:
 - More rides in higher temperatures
 - Less rides in higher humidities
 - Rides are pretty indiferent about weather it's windy out